Gray to lead Hibs in League Cup final

-David Gray to lead Hibernian in Scottish League Cup final against Celtic
+David Gray to lead Hibs in League Cup final against Celtic as Shaun Maloney talks continue

 Last updated on .From the section Hibernian